nanlabs/devops-reference/README.md

 - [Ingress](./examples/kubernetes/ingress/) - Ingress example using NGINX Ingress Controller.
 You can run this example locally using [Minikube](https://minikube.sigs.k8s.io/docs/start/).

-### Infrastructure as Code (Terraform, AWS CDK, Serverless Framework, CloudFormation, ...)
+### Infrastructure as Code (Terraform, Serverless Framework, ...)

-> Collection of examples that use Terraform, AWS CDK, Serverless Framework and CloudFormation
+> Collection of examples that use Terraform, AWS CDK, AWS Amplify, Serverless Framework and CloudFormation
 > among other tools that can be used to deploy infrastructure to the Cloud.

 #### AWS Amplify